mmkay/ais-exporter/README.md

 ...
 ```

-The metrics exposed by the ais-exporter are all prefixed with the
+The metrics exposed by the aisexporter are all prefixed with the
 *ais_* string so as to provide a helpful namespacing which makes them
 easier to find in visualisation tools such as Grafana.